Software License and Support Agreement

 9. Maintenance and Technical Support Services

-9.1 The Order Email sets forth the initial Maintenance and Technical Support Services entitlement period for the Licensed Product (“Initial Maintenance and Technical Support Period”).
-In the event that Company allows a lapse in Maintenance and Technical Support Services for any period of time, Superna may, in its sole discretion, elect to provide Company limited Technical Support Services on an “as is” basis with no service level commitment and no access to Maintenance Services, as described in Section 9.2.
-In the event of any termination or lapse as contemplated by this Section 9.1, Superna may require Company to acquire any Update or Upgrade by paying the then-current Licensed Program Fee for including Maintenance and Technical Support Services.
+9.1 The Order Email sets forth the initial Maintenance and Technical Support Services entitlement period for the Licensed Product (“Initial Support Period”).
+In the event that Company fails to activate the Program and Maintenance and Technical Support Services within six (6) months of the date of the Order Email, or allows a lapse in Maintenance and Technical Support Services for any period of time, Customer’s entitlement to Maintenance and Technical Support Services shall terminate.
+During any such period, Superna may, in its sole discretion, elect to provide Company limited Technical Support Services on an “as is” basis with no service level commitment and no access to Maintenance Services, as described in Section 9.2.
+In the event of any failure to activate, in accordance with Section 3.1, or lapse as contemplated by this Section 9.1, Superna may require Company to acquire any Update or Upgrade by paying the then-current Licensed Program Fee for including Maintenance and Technical Support Services.
 Upon receipt of such payment, Superna will issue a new license key for the Licensed Program Maintenance and Technical Support Services to Company which will include the Authorized Use Limitation and the Maintenance and Technical Support Services entitlement period.

 9.2 Maintenance Services: If Company maintains Maintenance and Technical Support Services during the Term, Superna will provide Company with access to Upgrades and Updates, if any, and appropriate Documentation, for installation by Company.
 Documentation may include release notes that provide additional information and provisional solutions to reported Errors with the Licensed Program.